microscope-cockpit/cockpit/doc/depot-config.rst

 `````````````````````````````

 There are several legacy devices that still exist that require a range
-of parameters as they weer created before direct hardware control was
+of parameters as they were created before direct hardware control was
 moved into Python-Microscope.
 It is hoped that these devices will be
 migrated to microscope and adopt the standard config names and syntax
 as defined for the existing devices, including most configuration